Jannik Sinner reaches the Wimbledon quarterfinals despite a bad elbow when an injured Dimitrov stops

 “I don't take this as a win, at all,” Sinner said.
 “This is just a very unfortunate moment to witness for all of us.”

 Two hours earlier, it was Sinner down on the ground and seemingly in trouble.
-He was hurt in the opening game, when his foot gave out from under him and he slipped and fell behind a baseline, bracing his fall with his right hand while still holding his racket.
+He was hurt on the match's seventh point, when his foot gave out from under him as he ran to his left and he slipped and fell behind a baseline, bracing his fall with his right hand while still holding his racket.

 During a medical timeout while trailing 3-2 in the second set, Sinner winced as a trainer massaged the elbow.
 Sinner's coaches, Darren Cahill and Simone Vagnozzi, looked on from their box with concern.